jawadhoot/resume/docs/index.md

 *Team Size: 1 | Role: Game Designer | Duration: Mar 2020 - Present*

-Royal Invitation is a 2D top-down point-and-click, story-based adventure game.
-It has Inventory system, exploration, achievement and turn-based action.
+Royal Invitation is a 2D, top-down, point-and-click, story-based adventure game.
+It has Inventory system, Exploration, Achievements and turn-based action.

 - Design and Build core game mechanics.
 - Source sprites and music for the game.
 - Create additional pixel sprites.
-- Add Steam DRM to the game.
+- Integrate DRMs into the game.

 ### OSC RnD Portfolio